PeterKamphuis/pyHIARD/docs/source/advanced.rst

       How the artificial galaxies are corrupted.
 The options are No_Corrupt, Gaussian, Casa_Sim, Tres and Casa_5.

         -No_Corrupt: Do not add any noise to the model simply smooth to the required beam.
+Cubes names will end in '_UC' to indicate uncorrupted.

         -Gaussian: Random noise with a gaussian distribution is added.
+Cubes names will end in '_Gauss'

-        -Casa_Sim: CASA's simulation method is used to invert the initial artificial galaxy to the uv-plane and then converted back to the image plane and cleaned
+        -Casa_Sim: CASA's simulation method is used to invert the initial artificial galaxy to the uv-plane and then converted back to the image plane and cleaned.
+Cubes names will end in '_CS'.

         -Tres: Mix the the three corruption methods.
 If set pyHIARD produces three Gaussian corrupted galaxies, one uncorrupted, and one Casa corrupted galaxy.